AndresFelipeRG/AndresFelipeRG.github.io/README.md

 ## Andrés Felipe Rincón Gamboa

 Hi, I was born in Colombia and moved to Canada when I was a teenager.
 I have a degree in software engineering from the faculty of Engineering at McGill university.
 I speak Spanish, English, and French.
 I like to learn about software engineering technologies and find their applications.
-In my free time I like to play soccer, road biking, and practice judo.
+In my free time I like to play soccer, I do road biking, and I practice judo.
 In the content below, you can find some of the projects I have done and more info about me.
 Thank you!

 ## Portfolio